zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 ----------

 Many times customers want to visit your physical store to pick up products ordered so they can test the quality as well as save the shipping fee.
-Below, let us introduce you how customers exploit all the usefulness when your store is integrated with the **Store Pickup** extension.
+Below, let us introduce you how customers exploit all the usefulness when your store is integrated with the **Store Pickup** module.

 ### View Store Information
-Store Pickup extension creates a separated page to list all of your stores in the front-end.
+Store Pickup module creates a separated page to list all of your stores in the front-end.
 Customers can access this page by clicking on **Our Stores** on Top-Link (the top right of the page) or Footer-Link (the bottom of the page).

 ![Top-Link](https://github.com/Magestore/Docs/blob/master/extensions/Guide%20By%20Functions/Magento%201/image_Store%20Pickup/image002.png?raw=true)
 Top-Link